Sshahryar/Early-Java-Programs-/README.md

 4. *CircleCirc.java*: User input, using doubles as decimal numerical operator (π as 3.14), math, geometry, and formulas.
 5. *CircleCirc2.java*: Similar to CircleCirc.java, however, accounts for if the user inputs a negative, teaches to employ code that takes into accounnt different test cases of the program.
 6. *Digits.java*: Usage of modulas operators to work with numbers.
+7. *SurfUp.java*: Introduced if, else, and else-if statements.
+8. *Prompter.java*: Invovled usage of do keyword combined with a while loop.
+9. *Stages.java*: If and else-if statements that account for negative integers.